Variables

 (define-data-var var-name var-type initial-value)

-is a type signature and initial-value
+Where the var-type is a type signature and initial-value a valid value for

 the specified type.
 Although you can name a variable pretty much anything, you